-These amazing little sugar cookie blueberry cheesecake bars are bursting with blueberries and brightened by lemon zest and juice, and they all come together with just 8 ingredients?
+These amazing little sugar cookie blueberry cream cheese bars are bursting with blueberries and brightened by lemon zest and juice, and they all come together with just 8 ingredients?
 You better believe it!

-I made these quick little dessert bars on my Instagram stories this weekend, and it just took a few minutes to get them ready for the oven!
 The secret?
 Store-bought cookie dough.
-Much like my Funfetti Cookie Cheesecake Bars, these blueberry cheesecake bars are semi-homemade, made up of a quick cheesecake filling sandwiched between a sugar cookie crust and a sugar cookie crumb topping.
+Much like my Confetti Cheesecake Bars, these easy blueberry cream cheese bars are semi-homemade, made up of a quick cheesecake filling sandwiched between a sugar cookie crust and a sugar cookie crumb topping.
 If you can use a hand mixer and get your hands on some sugar cookie dough, you can make these 8-ingredient blueberry cheesecake bars!

 - softened cream cheese - make sure your cream cheese is room temperature!
 If it's too cold, your filling might end up lumpy.